hrimov/flask-template/README.md

 - No `flask_sqlalchemy`, which is using globals
 - No applications globals, e.g. `Flask` application, session and etc
-- N-Layered architecture is very scalable
+- N-Layered architecture is more scalable than MVC

 # Disadvantages